ASUAF November 12 Recap

 It will be a $200 prepayment that will go directly into the students account, and if for any reason students or parents cannot pay it, they can go to financial aid and ask for it to be applied to their aid.

-The next guest speaker was Christina Brinkley, the assistant activities coordinator, teacher, tutor, and ASL club advisor.
-He came to discuss how the UAF interpreter services want better partnership with interpreter agencies and more availability on campus.
+The next guest speaker was Kristeena Brinkley, UAF ASL program assistant, event coordinator, instructor, and tutor.
+She came to discuss how the UAF interpreter services want better partnership with interpreter agencies and more availability on campus.

 Brinkley wants there to be more opportunities to connect and get more interpreters for different events at UAF, so that campus can be a visually friendly place.
 The goal is to make sure that communication is accessible to all with more interpreters so that everyone has an opportunity to communicate without the use of text.

-Kirsten Braugh, an administrative assistant at the college of Indigenous studies, also came to back up and support the request for more interpreters on campus.
+Kirsten McGraw, an administrative assistant at the College of Indigenous Studies, also came to back up and support the request for more interpreters on campus.
 Her recommendation was a system where employees are given resources that the deaf and hard of hearing people can go to, rather than having several different places for them to ask for interpreters from.

 The last guest speaker was Michael McFetridge, operations manager at the office of the bursar, wanting to talk about the schedule changes.
 UAF and UAA have aligned their fee deadlines for the spring semester.